 Collage

 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

-Expected Create images from a variety of media e.g. tissue paper, crepe paper etc. Collect and sort colours appropriate for an image.
-Arrange and glue materials to different backgrounds.
-Fold, crumple, tear and overlap papers.
-Create images from a variety of media e.g. fabric, magazines, newspaper etc. Use different kinds of materials on their collage and explain why they have chosen them.
-Sort and group different materials for different purposes e.g. colour, texture.
-Use repeated patterns in their collage.
-Experiment with a range of collage techniques such as tearing, overlapping and layering to create texture.
+Expected from a variety of media e.g. tissue paper, crepe paper etc. • Collect and sort colours appropriate for an image. • Arrange and glue materials to different different materials Experiment with a range of collage techniques such as tearing, overlapping and layering to create texture.
 Cut materials and shapes with developing accuracy.
 Experiment using different colours.
 Begin creating and experimenting with mosaic.
 Select and arrange materials to create a striking effect.
 Use coiling and techniques.
 Develop learnt mosaic skills and techniques through experimenting with mosaics.
-Combine visual and tactile qualities.
-Independently use a range of mixed media to create collages.
+Combine visual and tactile qualities. range of mixed media to create collages.
 Use learnt techniques to add collage to a painted, printed or drawn background.
-Use and mix a variety of textures (rough, smooth, plain, and patterned).
-Combine visual and tactile qualities for purpose.
-Use a range of materials and justify why they have chosen them.
+Use and mix a variety of textures Use a range of materials and justify why they have chosen them.
 Combine pattern, tone and shape to create a finished piece.
 Use different techniques, colours and textures when designing and planning work.
+Use collage as a means of extending work from initial ideas.